The 3 Major Changes in Your Urine to Keep an Eye Out For

 Medical Causes

-Urinary tract infections and kidney stones may cause cloudy urine.
-Men might notice a cloudy change in urine if they are experiencing prostatitis, which is inflammation of the prostate gland.
-In addition, Chlamydia and Gonorrhea are two sexually transmitted infections that may produce this symptom.
+Urinary tract infections and kidney stones may also cause cloudy urine.
+Men might notice a cloudy change in urine consistency if they are experiencing prostatitis, which is inflammation of the prostate gland.
+In addition, chlamydia and gonorrhea are two sexually transmitted infections that may result in this symptom.

 Foamy Urine Consistency